SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 To activate PR decoration, you need to:

 * declare an Authentication Token
-* specify the Git provider
+* specify the Pull Request provider
-* feed some specific parameters (GitHub only)
+* feed some provider-specific parameters

 #### Authentication Token
 <!-- sonarqube -->
 The first thing to configure is the authentication token that will be used by {instance} to decorate the PRs.
 This can be configured in **Administration > General Settings > Pull Requests**.
 The field to configure depends on the provider.
 For GitHub Enterprise or GitHub.com, you need to configure the **Authentication token** field.
-For Azure DevOps, it's the **Personal access token**.
+For Azure DevOps or Bitbucket Server, this is the **Personal access token**.
 <!-- /sonarqube -->
 <!-- sonarcloud -->
 If you are using Azure DevOps, the first thing to configure is the authentication token that will be used by {instance} to decorate the PRs.
 This can be configured in **Administration > General Settings > Pull Requests > VSTS > Personal access token**.